dondreytaylor/bitcoin-installation-script/README.md

 Ubuntu 15.10

 # Install different Bitcoin Code
-To install a forked version of Bitcoin or any coin based on Bitcoin and which has the same dependencies- update the following code to reflect the location of the zipped code.
+To install a forked version of Bitcoin or any coin based on Bitcoin with the same dependencies- update the following code to reflect the location of the zipped code.

 ```
 # Get Bitcoin Repo